 - In the bowl of a stand mixer whisk together the yeast, sugar and warmed milk.
 Cover with a clean, damp kitchen towel and let sit for 10 minutes until the mixture is frothy.

 - Add in 2 cups of the flour and begin to mix on low using the dough hook attachment of your stand mixer.
-Add another cup of flour, the chai spices, dairy-free butter and the egg and mix on medium speed until the dough starts to form.
+Add another cup of flour, the chai spice mix, salt, dairy -free butter and the egg, and mix on medium speed until the dough starts to form.
 Add in the final cup + ¼ cup of flour and mix until the dough starts to pull away from the sides of the bowl.

 - Use a rubber spatula to remove the dough from the bowl onto a floured surface and using floured hands, shape the dough into a ball.
 Place the dough back into the bowl and cover with a clean, damp towel and set aside in a warm area for 1 hour or until the dough has doubled in size.